eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

 And optional enable it one boot and start it immediately:

     $ sudo systemctl enable --now vpn-daemon

+**NOTE**: it may complain about it being masked, am I not sure why/how that happens... probably something in the old package that is in the way...
+In order to "fix" this uninstall the package again, and install it again.
+You may need to reconfigure it, in case you modified the default configuration.
+Probably only in "multi node" setups.
+You may want to make a copy of `/etc/default/vpn-daemon` first and your private key/certificates in `/etc/ssl/vpn-daemon` in case you had those.

+    $ sudo apt remove --purge vpn-daemon
+    $ sudo apt install vpn-daemon
+    $ sudo systemctl enable --now vpn-daemon

+That should fix it right up!

 ## To Debian 10